-Personal trainers in this day and age are expected to have a major emphasis put on changing health and behavior since diet nor exercise alone will give viable solutions.
+In this day and age, personal trainers are expected to emphasize changing health and behavior since neither diet nor exercise alone will give viable solutions.

-Interestingly, the number of total people needing actual help is far exceeding the number of personal trainers out there.
+Interestingly, the number of people needing help far exceeds the number of personal trainers.

 This means that there is a big need for health professionals.

-There were around 280,000 personal trainers as of 2017, and for comparison, there were around 114 million incidences of diabetes or pre-diabetes.
+There were around 280,000 personal trainers as of 2017; for comparison, there were around 114 million incidences of diabetes or pre-diabetes.

 This represents the persisting problem with health and the distinct need for fitness professionals to help correct this problem.

-If we used the number of potential clients with these health disorders, and take the trainers into account, then each trainer would have over 1000 hours each week at a minimum.
+If we used the number of potential clients with these health disorders and took the trainers into account, then each trainer would have over 1000 hours each week at a minimum.

 Scope of Practice and Legal Ramifications

-Every career field has a scope of practice that embodies the main services that each eligible professional will provide, along with the boundaries that exist for their qualification.
+Every career field has a scope of practice that embodies the main services each eligible professional will provide, along with the boundaries for their qualification.

 These professionals who meet qualifications for different certifications all take legally defensible board exams, putting them as registered with the United States Registry of Exercise Professionals.

-To define the scope of practice correctly, there are role delineation studies done for the surveying of what stakeholders think the job will need so that it can be effective and appropriately done.
+To define the scope of practice correctly, there are role delineation studies done for surveying what stakeholders think the job will need so that it can be effective and appropriately done.

-There are cases where similar professions overlap somehow but then differ in their how, when, and where for delivery of services.
+There are cases where similar professions overlap but differ in how, when, and where to deliver services.

 Some examples of somewhat overlapping careers with personal trainers would be the careers of athletic trainers and physical therapists.
 They are similar, but as anyone in the industry knows, they are quite different.

-Qualified and credentialed professionals also need to meet various standards in the industry so they can be held to elevated personal expectations.
+Qualified and credentialed professionals must also meet various industry standards to be held to elevated personal expectations.

-Ethics and practice standards become very important when looking at fields where there is an imbalance of power.
+Ethics and practice standards become very important when looking at fields with an imbalance of power.

 Understanding Health and Wellness